 Well, the limit of tax free gifts you can make in your lifetime during 2011 and 2012 is $5 million.
 But what if you put, were able to put $8 million into a family LLC, you get a discount and takes it down to $5 million and then gift that into a trust completely outside of your estate.
 It basically allows you when you use those two tools together to really get some really good estate tax savings and there are some other advanced strategies where we may be able to get on a person who’s estate is worth a million dollars, we oftentimes can get their estate tax liability down to zero through using advanced tools such as the Defective Beneficiary Tax Trust.

 That’s the DBETT or the IDDT, the Intentionally Defective Grantor Trust.
 There's other advanced tools that we combine with these limited partnerships or LLCs.
 We may able to get a $150 million estate down so that the estate tax is effectively zero and we can even do it where guess what you'll be able to retain an income stream from that trust.

-So, you can give the assets into these advanced trust structures but you use that in combination with the LLC, you get great asset protection, great estate planning, you can do larger gifts than ever before.
+So, you can give the assets into these advanced trust structures but you use that in combination with the limited liability company (LLC), you get great asset protection, great estate planning, you can do larger gifts than ever before.
 You can even retain an income stream during your lifetime from those assets you gave away with these advanced strategies, the FLLC with the DBETT or IDDT and you get great estate planning.
 You get great asset protection by using these tools.